-As of July 26, 2020, the United States Embassy in Amman will resume certain routine nonimmigrant and immigrant visa services, including: student and trainee (F and M) visas, certain exchange visitor (J) visas, E visas, journalist (I) visas, and petition-based O and P visas.
+As of December 10, 2020, The United States Embassy in Amman has resumed certain routine nonimmigrant and immigrant visa services, including: student and trainee (F and M) visas, certain exchange visitor (J) visas, E visas, journalist (I) visas, and petition-based O and P visas.
 While the Embassy aims to process cases as soon as practicable, there are likely to be increased wait times for completing such services due to substantial backlogs.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased until December 31, 2021.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at www.ustraveldocs.com/jo to request an emergency appointment.

 Applicants for H1B, H2B, H4, L and certain J categories covered by Presidential Proclamation 10052 should request an appointment only if you have reason to believe you may qualify for one of the exceptions listed in the Proclamation here: https://www.whitehouse.gov/presidential-actions/proclamation-suspending-entry-aliens-present-risk-u-s-labor-market-following-coronavirus-outbreak/.

 Entry of foreign nationals who were physically present within the following list of countries within 14 days prior to their entry or attempted entry into the United States is suspended, per Presidential Proclamations 9984, 9992, 9993, 9996 and the subsequent proclamation issued May 24, 2020: